Pytools786/md5_encrypt/README.md

 1) for this you just need to install python3 on your system.
-2) download or clone the python file form here https://github.com/Pytools786/md5_encrypt and navigate to the path of python file and type command python3 <filename.py>
+2) download or clone the python file form here https://github.com/Pytools786/md5_encrypt
+3) navigate to the path of python file and type command python3 md5_encrypt.py